 After the 2020 conference was canceled due to the COVID-19 pandemic, we began to plan a virtual conference for 2021.
 The Physical Activity and Life Skills (PALS) Group offered to organize and host the conference free of charge.
 We decided the theme would be "teaching personal and social responsibility in challenging times," due to the shared experience of the pandemic, social reckoning around racial injustice, deep political divisions and other social concerns.

 The online format made it possible for more people to get involved.
 In previous years, there was a small number of attendees, and most were professors or graduate students with access to travel funds.
-In 2021, people from more than 30 different countries participated and nearly half of those were practitioners (physical education teachers, coaches, youth workers, etc.).
+In 2021 and 2022, people from more than 30 different countries participated and nearly half of those were practitioners (physical education teachers, coaches, youth workers, etc.).